HDR Candidature Management

 - Failing to participate in a progress review and responding to reasonable requests to do so.

 Following a lapse of candidature, re-instatement is possible under certain circumstances.
 Applications for reinstatement of candidature must be made in writing to Research Services.
-The application will be discussed with, and must be approved by, the Faculty.
+The application will be discussed with, and must be approved by, the School.

 An application for an extension of candidature will only be approved if a suitable case is made and a detailed timetable for the completion of the program is provided.
-Requests for changes to the period of candidature should be made in writing to Research Services and must first be supported by the Principal Supervisor and Executive Dean or nominee.
+Requests for changes to the period of candidature should be made in writing to Research Services and must first be supported by the Principal Supervisor and Dean or nominee.
 Maximum periods of candidature are described in Regulation 5.1.

 Research projects and practices must conform to accepted community standards and to the University’s Responsible Conduct of Research Policy.
 Any research project involving human subjects must be approved by the Human Research Ethics Committee.
 Any research involving animals must be approved by the Animal Experimentation Ethics Committee.
 It is the responsibility of the supervisor to obtain any required ethical clearance for each higher degree project, but candidates should be involved in preparing applications for approval.
 This may involve interaction with the appropriate ethics officer.